Collins-Rop/Branch-Messaging-Web-App/README.md

 # TODO
   Add a search bar to the agent portal to search for messages and customers.
-(To implement search functionality)
+(To implement search functionality) Create a Flask route to display incoming messages for agents (Agent Portal).